Thermite10k/Thermite10k/README.md

 # Welcome to My GitHub Page! 👋

 ## About Me
-I'm a recent computer engineering graduate with a passion for learning and exploring various fields.
+I'm a recent Computer Engineering graduate with a passion for learning and exploring various fields.
 Here's what I'm currently diving into:

 1. **Linear Algebra:** I'm fascinated by the mathematical foundations that underpin many areas of computer science and engineering.
 I will use linear algebra to work on computer graphics and ASCII art.
 It's also foundational in the fields of machine learning and deep learning.